dhutapratama/docs/urls.md

     return URL::signedRoute('unsubscribe', ['user' => 1]);

 If you would like to generate a temporary signed route URL that expires after a specified amount of time, you may use the `temporarySignedRoute` method.
-When Laravel validates a temporary signed route URL, it will ensure that the expiration timestamp that is encoded into the signed URL has not elapsed:
+When Lets validates a temporary signed route URL, it will ensure that the expiration timestamp that is encoded into the signed URL has not elapsed:

     use Illuminate\Support\Facades\URL;